QUESTIONNAIRE 2, DISTRIBUTED TO

 2/ Auschwitz-Birkenau is located in Poland

-3/ A concentration camp is a work and detention camp.
+3/ A concentration camp is a labor and detention camp.

-An extermination camp is a camp intended for the most dangerous opponents of the regime and primarily for the Jews, first gassed, then cremated.
+An extermination camp is a camp intended for the regime’s most dangerous opponents and primarily for Jews, who are first gassed and then cremated.

 4/ 7 million dead, including 1.5 million at Auschwitz.